 Really Fun Times

-There are many times where your kids are going to give you awesome expressions, and as a parent you can probably tell what those are going to be: Christmas morning, on vacation, new puppy/kitten, new bike, playing in the sprinkler, etc. Get your camera out and put it on continuous shooting mode to ensure you capture their happy faces!
+There are many times where your kids are going to give you awesome expressions, and as a parent, you can probably tell what those are going to be: Christmas morning, on vacation, new puppy/kitten, new bike, playing in the sprinkler, etc. Get your camera out and put it on continuous shooting mode to ensure you capture their happy faces during these iconic times to photograph siblings!

 Posing is Okay!